-Eno winter hikes start on January 1st each year with the annual New Year’s Day hike (more info…) and continue each Sunday afternoon from January 8 – February 26, 2017 (Sunday hikes continue from March through early May with a wildflower theme- Click here for more info).
+Eno winter hikes have been a tradition since 1971 and start on January 1st with the annual New Year’s Day hike (more info…) and continue each Sunday afternoon through February (Sunday hikes continue from March through early May with a wildflower theme- Click here for more info).

 The following hikes start at 2:00 pm unless otherwise listed and are geared towards adults, but children are welcome with an accompanying adult.
 Well-behaved dogs are permitted but they must be kept on leash at all times.
 We will be introducing additional new hikes and programs starting this winter and continuing into the spring.
 Look for updates in our monthly enewsletter and here at enoriver.org.